jweiland-net/maps2/Documentation/AdministratorManual/Update/Index.rst

 now you have better options to override or append our/your custom JavaScript in TypoScript.

 All methods of MapService have been migrated into GoogleMapsService.
 GeocodeUtility have been deleted.
-Please use findPositionsByAddress of GoogleMapsService.
+Please use getPositionsByAddress or getFirstFoundPositionByAddress of GoogleMapsService.

 Update to Version 3.0.0
 ^^^^^^^^^^^^^^^^^^^^^^^